timjmiller/wham/README.md

 WHAM generalizes and extends R and TMB code from [Miller et al. (2016)](https://doi.org/10.1139/cjfas-2015-0339), [Miller and Hyun 2018](https://doi.org/10.1139/cjfas-2017-0035), and [Miller et al. 2018](https://doi.org/10.1139/cjfas-2017-0124).
 WHAM has many similarities to ASAP ([code](https://www.nefsc.noaa.gov/nft/ASAP.html), [Legault and Restrepo 1998](http://www.ices.dk/sites/pub/Publication%20Reports/Expert%20Group%20Report/acom/2007/WGMHSA/Annex%203%20-%20ICCAT%20Working%20Document.pdf)), including the input data file structure.
 Many of the plotting functions for input data, results, and diagnostics are modified from ASAP code written by Chris Legault and Liz Brooks ([ASAPplots](https://github.com/cmlegault/ASAPplots)).

 A paper describing WHAM has been published, which includes the model equations, simulation tests, and demos of random effects options for numbers-at-age, *M*, selectivity, and environment-recruitment: [https://doi.org/10.1016/j.fishres.2021.105967](https://doi.org/10.1016/j.fishres.2021.105967).
+A paper describing generalizations to multiple stocks and regions and movement is forthcoming.

 [Stock et al. (2021)](https://doi.org/10.1016/j.fishres.2021.105873) describes the 2D (year x age) AR(1) correlation structure that can be used on numbers-at-age, *M*, and selectivity in WHAM (as in [Berg and Nielsen 2016](https://doi.org/10.1093/icesjms/fsw046), [Cadigan 2016](https://doi.org/10.1139/cjfas-2015-0047), and [Xu et al. 2019](https://doi.org/10.1139/cjfas-2017-0446)).

-As mentioned above, WHAM has also been extended (after release 1.0.9) to allow multiple stocks and/or multiple regions to be modeled with movement between regions.
+As mentioned above, WHAM has also been extended (from release 2.0.0) to allow multiple stocks and/or multiple regions to be modeled with movement between regions.
 Seasonal changes in fleet fishing effort and movement are also possible.
 The single stock version of WHAM remains available as the "single_wham" branch, but it will not be developed further.

 WHAM is written in R and TMB, and would not be possible without these superb open-source tools.
 For more information, see: